 The Bridgestone Turanza EL400 is one of the most expensive tire options on this list.
 Starting at around $119 each, a set of four 15-inch tires will cost you $470.
 This is a standard touring all-season tire that offers longer wear and brilliant all-season traction.

 But there’s a problem.
 These tires are known for having a harsher and noisier ride as the tire ages.
 But when new, the ride is smooth and quiet save for the usual thumping sounds when going over potholes or rougher patches of concrete.
 The conservative symmetric tread design may look plain Jane, but it manages to balance dry traction with wet handling while increasing grip over snowy roads.
+That is one of the great advantages of this Mini Cooper tires.

 The price may be a turn-off, but the Bridgestone Turanza is a solid choice.
 However, it is outclassed by the newer and more affordable competition.